Student Support and and Wellbeing Privacy Notice

 Advisers in our services are also members of university student services organisations and adhere to their codes of practice.
 These include:

-• Association of Managers of Student Services in Higher Education - AMOSSHE
+- Association of Managers of Student Services in Higher Education - AMOSSHE

-• The National Association of Disability Practitioners - NADP
+- The National Association of Disability Practitioners - NADP

-• The National Association of Student Money Advisers - NASMA
+- The National Association of Student Money Advisers - NASMA

-• University Mental Health Advisor Network - UMHAN
+- University Mental Health Advisor Network - UMHAN

-• The OISC (Office of the Immigration Services Commissioner) Regulation of Immigration Advice and Services
+- The OISC (Office of the Immigration Services Commissioner) Regulation of Immigration Advice and Services

-• Association for International Student Advisers/UK Council for International Student Affairs - UKCISA
+- Association for International Student Advisers/UK Council for International Student Affairs – UKCISA

-When you make contact with any of the Student Support and Wellbeing services - whether by email, phone, text, or face-to-face at a drop-in or appointment - only information that is relevant to your concern and to the advice and support relating to it will be recorded (electronically or on paper).
+When you contact any of the Student Support and Wellbeing services - whether by email, phone, text, or face-to-face at a drop-in or appointment - only information that is relevant to your concern and to the advice and support relating to it will be recorded (electronically or on paper).
 These records will be accessible to advisers in the same service, but they will only access these records if they need to.
 For example, if you see one of the nurses about a twisted ankle and then drop in again on a later day, the other nurse will be able to see the notes and treatment offered.

-Your personal data may also be shared with other services within Student Support and Wellbeing.
-This will only happen if an adviser believes another service needs to know about your concerns and/or the support and advice offered in order to provide you with the support you need.
-In normal circumstances the adviser will talk to you about sharing your information with another service, and will ask for your explicit consent to do this.
-Only if the circumstances are exceptional, where the adviser believes you or another person to be at risk of harm, will the adviser share the information without your consent.
+Your personal data may be shared with other services within Student Support and Wellbeing if an adviser believes another service needs to know about your concerns and/or the support and advice offered in order to provide you with the support you need.
+If this support relates to other than health or social care, the adviser will talk to you about sharing your information with another service, and will ask for your explicit consent to do this.
+Only if the circumstances are exceptional, where the adviser believes you or another person(s) to be at risk of harm, will the adviser share the information without your consent.

 Sometimes it may be necessary to work with staff in other departments to better support you.
-In these situations we would ask your permission to share relevant information with them to enable us to provide you with the most appropriate support.
+In these situations, we would ask your permission to share relevant information with them to enable us to provide you with the most appropriate support.
 We will explain our reasons to you and advise you about whom we feel needs to have information about you.
 We will then ask for your consent to share this information.
 If we do have your permission to share information then we will only share the information needed to ensure that appropriate support is in place.
 In exceptional circumstances, where the adviser believes another department needs to know information about you because of risk of harm to yourself or another person, it may be necessary to share the information without your consent.

-In some situations you may wish to restrict the type of information we share, however, if you do wish to restrict the sharing of your information this may limit the support and effectiveness of help that we can offer you.
+In some situations, you may wish to restrict the type of information we share, however, if you do wish to restrict the sharing of your information this may limit the support and effectiveness of help that we can offer you.

 In some instances, staff may need to share appropriate information from your personal data with organisations outside the University to ensure support is in place for you.
 This could include services - such as your GP or other NHS services, Social Services or Local Authorities - and work placements where reasonable adjustments need to be made to accommodate any additional support requirements you may have.
 We will explain our reasons to you and advise you about whom we feel needs to have information about you.
 We will then ask for your explicit consent to do this.